 Parameters of soils are automatically reduced by the corresponding partial factors.

 Reduction of resistance (DA2): is considered.
-Partial factor on resistance reduce the passive earth pressure in front of structure.
+Partial factors on resistance reduce the passive earth pressure in front of the structure.

-Response of sheeting structure after excavation of soil
+Response of sheeting structure after the excavation of soil